stabilityprotocol/docs/docs/developers/getting_started.md

 # Getting Started

-This quickstart is tailored for developers eager to connect with and explore the capabilities of the Stability Network directly.
-This guide is designed for developers aiming to craft decentralized applications (dApps), enthusiasts keen on engaging with Stability's blockchain beyond frontends, and anyone interested in understanding what sets Stability apart from traditional EVMs and smart contracts.
+This quickstart is tailored for developers eager to connect with and explore the capabilities of the Stability Testnet and Global Trust Network (GTN) directly.
+This guide is designed for developers aiming to craft decentralized applications (dApps), enthusiasts keen on engaging with Stability's blockchain, and anyone interested in understanding what sets Stability apart from traditional EVMs and smart contracts.

 ## Prerequisites